 Bird Nest Removal For Do It Yourselfers

 While bird nest removal is definitely easier than removing the nest of stinging insects (bees, wasps, hornets), the task can still pose a threat to you.
-This is why we recommend using our bird nest removal service for getting rid of bird nests.
+This is why we recommend using our bird nest removal service.

 It’s not so much about the bird removal cost as it is about staying safe.
 Imagine if someone were to come you’re your home in an attempt to remove you.
 These critters are not happy about being relocated and fortunately, we know how to conduct bird pest removal and the preventative measures to take that will keep birds away from your home.